pleaseosaur/Deadwood/README.md

 ---

-If at any time during the game the user wishes to exit and quit, they may do so by simply clicking the "X" in the top right corner of the window.
+If at any time during the game the user wishes to exit and quit, they may do so by simply clicking the ```X``` in the top right corner of the window.
 A confirmation prompt will appear, allowing the user to confirm or cancel their exit.